napari/napari/docs/naps/2-conda-based-packaging.md

 * No standardized building infrastructure.
 PyPI accepts submissions from any user without requiring any validation or review.
-As a result, packages can be built using arbitrary toolchains or expecting different libraries in the system. `cibuildwheel` [^cibuildwheel] and related tools [^audithwheel] [^delocate] [^delvewheel] can definitely help users who want to do it in the right way, but again, there's no guarantee is being used.
-This can result in ABI incompatibilities with the target system and within the plugin ecosystem, specially when some packages vendor specific libraries [^pypi-parallelism-abi].
+As a result, packages can be built using arbitrary toolchains or expecting different libraries in the system. `cibuildwheel` [^cibuildwheel] and related tools [^audithwheel] [^delocate] [^delvewheel] can definitely help users who want to follow community packaging practices, but there is no guarantee of it being used by individual packages.
+  This can result in ABI incompatibilities with the target system and within the plugin ecosystem, especially when some packages vendor specific libraries [^pypi-parallelism-abi].
 * PyPI metadata is often not detailed enough.
 This is a byproduct of the previous point, which makes it difficult for the different clients (pip, poetry, etc) to guarantee that the